-- -Ofast Provides other aggressive optimizations that may violate strict compliance with language standards.
-It includes -O3 -ffast-math - -Os Optimize for size.
-It enables all -O2 optimizations that do not typically increase code size - -funroll-loops Enables loop unrolling (not included in -03) - -fwhole-program Assume that all non-extern functions and variables belong only to their compilation unit (see Link-time-optimization) (only recent compilers)
+- Ofast Provides other aggressive optimizations that may violate strict compliance with language standards.
+It includes -03 -ffast-math - -Os Optimize for size.
+It enables all -O2 optimizations that do not typically increase code size - -funroll-loops Enables loop unrolling (not included in -03)

--march=native Generates instructions for a specific machine by determining the processor type at compilation time (not included in -03) (e.g. SSE2, AVX512, etc.)
+- -march=native Generates instructions for a specific machine by determining the processor type at compilation time (not included in -O3) (e.g. SSE2, AVX512, etc.) - -mtune=native Generates instructions for a specific machine and for earlier CPUs in the architecture family (may be slower than -march=native)

--mtune=native Generates instructions for a specific machine and for earlier CPUs in the architecture family (may be slower than -march=native)
+-flto Enables Link Time Optimizations (Interprocedural Optimization).
+The linker merges all modules into a single combined module for optimization

-- -flto Enables Link Time Optimizations (Interprocedural Optimization).
-The linker merges all modules into a single combined module for optimization - the linker must support this feature: GNU ld v2.21++ or gold version, to check with ld --version - it can significantly improve the performance - in general, it is a very expensive step, even longer than the object compilations
+- the linker must support this feature: GNU ld v2.21++ or gold version, to check with ld --version - it can significantly improve the performance - in general, it is a very expensive step, even longer than the object compilations